exitable/drupal-zipcart-module/README.txt

 There are two steps to using this module.

+* Visit admin/settings/zipcart and select the appropriate Zip handler.

-1. You need to modify your download links to use ZipCart, using theme('zipcart_download')
+* Update your theme with download links to ZipCart, using theme('zipcart_download').
+  This function simply wraps l(), so the parameters are similar: $html, $path, $options.

-You have a file at sites/default/files/file1.txt which should be available for download:
+  Eg: You have a file at sites/default/files/file1.txt to make available for download:

     <?php print theme('zipcart_download', 'Download file', 'sites/default/files/file1.txt'); ?>

-This function simply wraps l(), so the parameters are similar: $html, $path, $options.

-2. You need to expose the "ZipCart Downloads" block.

-This block provides the link for users to download their files.
+* You need to expose the "ZipCart Downloads" block via admin/build/block/list This block provides the link for users to build the zip with their files and download it.

 JAVASCRIPT ENHANCEMENTS